 Some of the benefits of working at CAP

-- Work-life balance with flexible 37.5 hour weeks.
+- Work-life balance with flexible 37.5 hour weeks and hybrid working

 Important Application Details

 If you believe you are a senior executive able to help lead our team bringing hope and help to New Zealanders, then we look forward to including you in our confidential interview process.